-Such as, what if your abuser is a relative, close friend, a professor, or your boss?
+Such as, what if your abuser is a relative, a close friend, an ecclesiastical leader, a professor, or your boss?
 What if the abuser is someone in a position of power or authority?
 What if he or she is someone you have been taught to respect or revere?
 What about people who are wrongly accused of abuse?
 Does that happen?
 What about the under-reactions, over-reactions, misdirections and inappropriate responses?
 I know how people freak out over minor issues and how others will take the secret of being raped to their death.
 I also know that people who actually have been abused do not trust they will be heard.
 And then there is another uncomfortable, yet extremely important aspect to the conversation: women undermine healing for other women.
 How do we address this issue?
 How do we talk to the parents who are modeling unhealthy relationships and boundaries?
 How do we tell a drama-inducing or checked out friend that they are actually teaching their daughters to be abused?
 And then what do we do about the women who scream abuse when there is none?
 How about the attention-seeking women — those who make man-hating their cause?
 Should we give them the floor even when their words often serve to hijack the space for those who actually need the floor?
 Or because they are drawing attention to a cause, should we let them speak?
 Truth be told, even women who excessively truth-adjust their victim stories need to be heard.
 What about people who politicize abuse?
 What do we do about all of these issues?

 I do not have a perfect answer.
 I think we just realize that the issues are complicated, and that is ok.
 Nevertheless, and from whatever lens you are viewing my words, I think the conversation is key to healing.
 So maybe the answer is to keep it simple.
 Trust that we will figure it out.
 Know that you are not alone.
 Just keep opening your mouth and using your voice.
 The more we use it, the easier it will become.